Miller Arnold case: Imprisonments and criminal proceedings against the deciding judges

 After nine months of imprisonment, the convicted judges were released from prison.
-They were only rehabilitated after Frederick's death and succession by Frederick William II, who in 1786 annulled his predecessor's decrees, rehabilitated the judges, reinstated them into their former offices and reimbursed them for the sums they had been forced to refund personally.
-Again, this decision has been published.
+They were only rehabilitated after Frederick's death and his succession by Frederick William II, who in 1786 annulled his predecessor's decrees, rehabilitated the judges, reinstated them into their former offices and reimbursed them for the sums they had been forced to refund personally.

 Arnolds' case resolution

 The case of Christian and Rosine Arnold was finally resolved when Frederick II ordered the restoration of the grain mill to them and sentenced the judges he had convicted to indemnify the couple fully for their incurred costs ("völlig in integrum restituirt").
 In 1779 the Arnolds regained the grain mill, and the carp ponds to which the water needed to power the mill had been diverted were filled up.
 In March 1780, von Gersdorf was ordered to indemnify the widow Poelchen.
 Von Schmettau was not condemned by the king for his involvement in the affair, but was disfavoured so much that Frederick II refused von Schmettau's request for assistance during the Oder flood in 1783.

-Whether Frederick II later regretted his strong intervention in the affair is still up for academic debate.
+Whether Frederick II later regretted his strong intervention in the affair is still subject to academic debate.